 Germany's Prehistoric Solar Observatory

-The discovery of the Goseck Circle meant the long held belief that Neolithic, New Stone Age, Europe was far behind that of the Middle East has had to be revised, as the circle had been devised and was in existence long before the ancient Egyptian and Mesopotamian Cultures, and was being used by a European civilization whose lives were closely tied to the cycle of the seasons and the harvest.
+Discovery of the Goseck Circle meant a long held belief that development in Neolithic, New Stone Age, Europe was far behind that of the Middle East had to be revised.
+This circle was devised, and in existence, long before the ancient Egyptian and Mesopotamian Cultures.

-The Circle had lain undiscovered for thousands of years until an aerial survey photograph, taken by an archaeologist studying the landscape during a drought in 1991, revealed circular ridges and crop marks under a wheat field.
-The outlines of a 75 meter (246 feet) diameter circular enclosure were plainly seen, built on a flat river plain with a raised mound of soil in the central area, and surrounded by a ring of four concentric circles.
+The Circle was undiscovered for thousands of years until an aerial survey photograph, taken by an archaeologist studying the landscape during a 1991 drought, revealed circular ridges and crop marks under a wheat field.
+Outlines of a 75 meter (246 feet) diameter circular enclosure were easily seen.
+Built on a flat river plain, there was a raised mound of soil in the central area and it was clear that this had been surrounded by a ring of four concentric circles.

-A winter solstice which promised a gradual return of the sun, of light in darkness, and of great significance for these ancient farming folk living from stored food and supplies during a period of the year known for its deaths from starvation and cold.
+A winter solstice promising a gradual return of the sun, and of light in darkness, was of enormous significance to these ancient farming folk who, during a period of the year known for its deaths from starvation and cold, lived from stored food and supplies.

-As a solar observatory which also measured various lunar movements, it was a form of astronomical calendar indicating the best times for sowing, planting and harvesting.
+As a solar observatory that also measured various lunar movements, it was a form of astronomical calendar indicating the best times for sowing, planting and harvesting.

-For the moment however, despite modern technology and science, the reasons for Goseck's third gate remain a mystery, and, although it does point north, unlike the other gates it is not perfectly aligned.
+For the moment, despite modern technology and science, the reasons for the Goseck third gate remain a mystery, although it points north unlike the other gates it is not perfectly aligned.

 With no written records, and few illustrations apart from simple designs on pottery, nothing of the language or the physical appearance of the people who built the Goseck Circle is known, nevertheless the site gives a detailed and revealing insight into the spiritual and religious world of the earliest European farming societies.

-The wooden fences disintegrated centuries ago, but, using the characteristic patterns left behind, 2,300 new oak poles were erected in their original positions, each 2.5 meters high and hand finished so they would appear much as they did seven thousand years ago, and with their gates opening to the points on the compass where the sun rises and sets on December 21.
-The reconstruction of the solar circle was then completed by the replacement of its original ditch and earthen wall.
+The wooden fences disintegrated centuries ago, but using the characteristic patterns that remained 2,300 new oak poles were erected in their original positions, each 2.5 meters (8+ feet) high and hand finished so they would appear much as they did seven thousand years ago.
+Their gates opening to the points on the compass where the sun rises and sets on December 21.
+The reconstruction of the solar circle was completed by the replacement of its original ditch and earthen wall.

-On December 21 2005 the recreated Goseck Circle was launched with a traditional seasonal celebration of renewal, revival and reflection, a winter solstice festival illuminated with flaming torches, laser lights and a watery winter sun that set over the south western gate.
+On December 21 2005 a rebuilt Goseck Circle was launched with a traditional seasonal celebration of renewal, revival and reflection; a winter solstice festival illuminated by flaming torches, laser lights and the watery winter sun setting over the south western gate.

-Now thousands commemorate each solstice at the Goseck Circle, as for a few moments, and accompanied by fireworks and music, sunlight is again caught on the spot it was designed to illuminate seven millennia in the past.
+Now thousands commemorate each solstice at the Goseck Circle, and accompanied by fireworks and music, sunlight is again caught on the spot it was designed to illuminate seven millennia in the past.